 A survey’s response rates represents its contact rate (the number of households reached out of total telephone numbers dialed, excluding an estimate of nonworking and business numbers) multiplied by its cooperation rate (the number of individuals who complete interviews out of total households reached).

 It cannot be assumed that a higher response rate in and of itself ensures greater data integrity.
-By including business-listed numbers, for instance, ABC News increases coverage, yet decreases contact rates (and therefore overall response rates).
-Adding cell-only phones also increases coverage but lessens response rates.
+By including business-listed numbers, for instance, we increase coverage yet decrease contact rates (and therefore overall response rates).
 On the other hand, surveys that, for instance, do no within-household selection, or use listed-only samples, will increase their cooperation or contact rates (and therefore response rates), but at the expense of random selection or population coverage.
-(For a summary see Langer, 2003, Public Perspective, May/June: 16-8.)
+(See Langer, Public Perspective, May 2003.)

 Research has found no significant attitudinal biases as a result of response rate differences.
-A study published in 2000, “Consequences of Reducing Nonresponse in a National Telephone Survey” (Keeter, Miller, Kohut, Groves and Presser, POQ 64:125-48), found similar results in surveys with 61 and 36 percent response rates.
-A follow-up in 2006, “Gauging the Impact of Growing Nonresponse on Estimates from a National RDD Telephone Survey” (Keeter, Kennedy, Dimock, Best and Craighill, POQ 70:759-79), based on surveys with 50 and 25 percent response rates, again found “little to suggest that unit nonresponse within the range of response rates obtained seriously threatens the quality of survey estimates.”
+A study published in 2000, “Consequences of Reducing Nonresponse in a National Telephone Survey” (Keeter, Miller, Kohut, Groves & Presser, POQ 64:125-48), found similar results in surveys with 61 and 36 percent response rates.
+A follow-up in 2006, “Gauging the Impact of Growing Nonresponse on Estimates from a National RDD Telephone Survey” (Keeter, Kennedy, Dimock, Best & Craighill, POQ 70:759-79), based on surveys with 50 and 25 percent response rates, again found “little to suggest that unit nonresponse within the range of response rates obtained seriously threatens the quality of survey estimates.”
+Still another Pew comparison, in 2012, with a yet lower response rate, had similar results.
 As far back as 1981, in “Questions & Answers in Attitude Surveys,” Schuman and Presser, describing two samples with different response rates but similar results, reported (p.
 332), “Apparently the answers and associations we investigate are largely unrelated to factors affecting these response rate differences.”